 Since graphs are just drawings, modifying existing or adding new functionality does not require a new library -- just a new drawing created (or modified) with the GLG Builder, with no recompilation or relinking required.

 An important feature of the GLG architecture is the simplicity of using a GLG drawing in a program.
 The GLG API is quite small, comprising only a handful of function calls.
 This has important ramifications for portability.
 A very small API makes it simple to create bindings for different environments in which the GLG Toolkit can be used.
-Currently, the Toolkit can be used with native or platform specific API, in Java, C, C++, MFC, VB and other environments.
-It is available as a Java class library, C library, C++ class library, widget, Java Bean or applet, Window class, Netscape plug-in or ActiveX control, and on platforms ranging from UNIX, VMS and real-time systems to Windows NT and Windows 95.
+Currently, the Toolkit can be used with native or platform specific API, in Java, C#, C, C++, MFC, VB.NET and other environments.
+It is available as a Java or C# class library, C library, C++ class library, widget, Java Bean, C# Control, Window class or ActiveX control, and on platforms ranging from Linux/UNIX to Windows and real-time systems.

 In GLG, all its functionality is defined in a